 The image is a mark of Trump’s arrogance, more proof of his poor judgment and lack of presidential decorum.
 Could it be the unofficial launch of Ivanka-for-President in 2020?
 Who knows.
 Stranger things have happened.
 The photo also stands as yet one more indication of Trump’s lack of appropriate boundaries with his daughter, his proudest creation.
 There’s ironic unintended consequence as well: at the very moment Trump is facing bombshell revelations about Russian involvement in the U.S. election, the photo serves as a reminder that Ivanka’s father might not be sitting at that desk legitimately either.

-Most chilling, however, is Trudeau’s place in the farcical photograph.
+Most chilling, however, is Trudeau’s place in the farcical portrait.
 Could the prime minister have said, “No, I’m not comfortable with your daughter playing president? or “Why don’t we all stand up?”
 Of course.
 But at what diplomatic cost?
 The resulting image of him smiling in this absurd tableau presents him as biddable, even Trump’s patsy.
 It is difficult to picture, say, Angela Merkel being asked to do the same.
 Trudeau’s Washington visit would trigger much media commentary and criticism about how the prime minister extended his “feminist” credentials to Trump, a man who appointed only four women to his cabinet.
 But Trudeau has long used the “feminist” mantle as his political currency.
 What we witnessed in Washington was him exhausting it.
 And this photograph provides proof.

 Correction: This post has been revised to reflect the fact that the Prime Minister of Canada is the “head of government,” not “head of state” as previously stated.